buddhaman/AnymaEngine/Readme.md

  ### BUGS
   - No agents leads to deadlock?
 SOLVED
   - Asserts still show in release.
+SOLVED